-As is tradition, the Rock Cobbler final routes are not announced until the week before the event, but for illustration, we’ve posted 2023 route details below.
+As is tradition, the Rock Cobbler final routes are not announced until the week before the event, but for illustration, we've posted 2023 route details below.
 Held at Stramler Park, Bakersfield, the event starts with a packet pick-up on Friday, including a pasta dinner and a barrel racing event.
-The main event unfolds on Saturday, with the Boulder Cobblers kicking off at 6:30 am, followed by the remaining waves starting from 8:00 am.
+The main event unfolds on Saturday, with the Boulder Cobblers kicking off at 6:30 am and the remaining waves starting at 8:00 am.

 It’s crucial to come prepared.
 Your best bet?
-A gravel bike, fine-tuned with IRC tires and customized coaching to make sure you are ready for the Rock Cobbler’s twists and turns.
-Participants can expect plenty of SAG support and aid stations, including the iconic Twinkies, beer, a scrumptious breakfast and lunch, and the ever-mysterious “special gift” for all participants.
-Riders must reach the final SAG stop by 4:30 pm, or risk being taken off the route.
-Not technically a race, there are awards for the first male and female finisher of each ride (an extra special gift) and plenty of celebrations post-event.
+A gravel bike, fine-tuned with IRC tires and customized coaching, to make sure you are ready for the Rock Cobbler's twists and turns.
+Participants can expect plenty of SAG support and aid stations, including the iconic Twinkies, beer, a scrumptious breakfast and lunch, and the ever-mysterious "special gift" for all participants.
+Riders must reach the final SAG stop by 4:30 pm or risk being taken off the route.
+It is not technically a race; there are awards for each ride's first male and female finisher (an extra special gift) and plenty of celebrations post-event.

 Area Accommodations & Things to Do

 While there is car/RV camping available with registration, the recommended hotel for the Rock Cobbler is the Courtyard Marriott Bakersfield located 3 miles from the start and typically has many groups of participants staying there.
 Other options include The Padre and the Homewood Suites, as well as a variety of vacation rentals from renovated homes to pool equipped retreats perfect for a group.
 For those who enjoy camping, Kern River Campground and the local KOA are both nearby options.